 A strength training program for the whole body with the mentioned number of sets and repetitions can be completed in 45-60 min.

-Remember to start out from your current strength and experience level.
+Remember to start with your current strength and experience level.
 Rather, take too light loads than the opposite in the beginning.
+You don’t want an injury when starting a new cross training routine.

 Strength Training Machines